michelroberge/starlims-node-proxy/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License with Commercial restrictions.
 See the `LICENSE` file for details.

 ## Author
 Michel Roberge